Sree Sankaracharya University of Sanskrit

-The Sree Sankaracharya University of Sanskrit (SSUS) is a Sanskrit university in India established in 1993 in Kalady, Kerala.
-It provides education in Sanskrit, other Indian and Foreign languages, Social science and fine arts.
+The Sree Sankaracharya University of Sanskrit (SSUS) is a Sanskrit university in India established in 1993 in Kalady, Kochi, Kerala.
+It was established when Indian Union Muslim League leader Sri.
+E.T.
+Muhammed Basheer was the Education Minister of Kerala.
+The foundation stone for the university was laid by Bharathi Tirtha Mahaswamiji of the Sringeri Sharada Peetham.
+SSUS provides education in Sanskrit, other Indian and foreign languages, Social Sciences and Fine Arts.
 It is accredited A+ by National Assessment and Accreditation Council (NAAC).
 The university has eight regional campuses across Kerala.